danbradham/fsfs/docs/guide.rst

 Getting to know the `Entry` object
 ----------------------------------

-Let's get an `Entry` object representing the folder we created previously and use it to change our data.
+First we will get an `Entry` object representing the folder we tagged project previously and use it to change our data.

 .. code-block:: console